likethemammal/visualizer-micro/README.md

 ### Example

-An example of basic install and setup can be found [here](http://likethemammal.github.io/visualizer-micro/example.html).
+An example of basic install and setup can be found in the [Live Demo](http://likethemammal.github.io/visualizer-micro/example.html).
 The source for the example can be found [here](https://github.com/likethemammal/visualizer-micro/blob/master/example.html)

 ## Install